themejuice/tj/README.md

 1. [Troubleshooting](#troubleshooting)

 ### Is Windows supported?
 Yes!
-But, since Windows doesn't support UTF-8 characters inside of the terminal, and is picky about ASCII colors, you'll probably have to run `tj` with a couple flags.
+But, since Windows doesn't support UTF-8 characters inside of the terminal, and is picky about ANSI color codes, you'll probably have to run `tj` with a couple flags.

 Something that has worked for me on one of my Windows machines is to run all commands through [git-scm](http://git-scm.com/downloads) with the `--boring --no-landrush` flags.
 This will disable all unicode characters and colors from being output, and will also disable [Landrush](https://github.com/phinze/landrush), which isn't fully supported on Windows.